 If you find that you’re still having trouble hearing during the holidays or in group settings, schedule a listening needs assessment with your audiologist.
 A listening needs assessment can help you by identifying the situations that are most important for you to hear better in.
 Your lifestyle and priorities are also considered to find a hearing solution that covers all your most important activities.

-The audiologists at Riddle Hospital share the same goals that you do—to help you hear your best to live life fully.
-To schedule an appointment with a specialist at Main Line Health, call 484.227.3370 or use our secure online appointment request form.
+Main Line Health serves patients at hospitals and health centers throughout the western suburbs of Philadelphia.
+To schedule an appointment with a specialist at Main Line Health, call 1.866.CALL.MLH (225.5654) or use our secure online appointment request form.